Legislature(2021 - 2022)GRUENBERG 120

 required revision.

-MR. WILLIAMS responded that the statute was only revised when
+MR. WILLIAMS responded that the statute was revised only when

-update.
 He noted that the last update was in 1988.

 4:39:12 PM